Three kids pedal go karts from BERG, Razor, and Costzon arranged on a sunny outdoor path for a best pedal go kart comparison review.

 Do pedal go karts work on grass?

-Most pedal go karts are designed primarily for pavement, driveways, and sidewalks.
+Most pedal go karts are designed for pavement, driveways, and sidewalks.
 Performance on grass, dirt, or gravel is typically much harder to pedal through, according to reviewers across multiple brands.

 What age is a drift trike like the Razor DXT for?